TheLandfill/minit/README.md

     -  Create `includes`, where you should put your .h files.
     -  Create `libs`, where you should put external libraries or links to external libraries
 -  Copy the Makefile you downloaded into the `bin` folder and change the product name

+The `make` command currently has three targets:
+-   release
+-   debug
+-   clean

+If no target is specified, release is assumed.
+Release and Debug have different flags which can be set manually in the Makefile.
+Debug will also compile a different program called 'executable_name-debug' so you don't run the wrong program by accident.

+minit will work for c++ programs while minit-c will work for c programs.

+This project will not initialize a git repository.
+If you generally want a git repository, create an alias or a script.

 ## Extensions